oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/persistent-storage/oci-fss-pv.md

 See the `pv-pvc-helper.sh` in `Examine, change permissions or delete PV contents` section in the [README](https://github.com/oracle/weblogic-kubernetes-operator/tree/{{< latestMinorVersion >}}/kubernetes/samples/scripts/domain-lifecycle/README.md) file for the script details.

-For example, run the following command to create the pod.
+For example, run the following command to create the Pod.

 ```
 $ pv-pvc-helper.sh -n sample-domain1-ns -r -c sample-domain1-weblogic-sample-pvc -m /shared
 ```

-This will create a pod with following specifications.
+The script will create a Pod with the following specifications.
 ```
 apiVersion: v1
 kind: Pod